IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Objectives

-After you complete this workshop, you'll understand the following reactive functionality:
+After you complete this workshop, you'll understand the following security functionality:

+Application Security
 * ...
 * ...

+Application Security provided by the platform
 * ...
 * ...